 Rangeland Health Assessments, Evaluations and Determinations

-The results of the Livestock Impacts Studies were used to 1) make an overall assessment of the monumentís livestock allotments and evaluate whether or not the allotments are meeting the Oregon Standards and Guidelines for Rangeland Health290 KB (PDF) (Rangeland Health Assessments (RHAs) and RHA determinations) and 2) determine whether or not current livestock grazing is compatible with "protecting the objects of biological interest" as required by the monument proclamation.
+The results of the Livestock Impacts Studies were used to 1) make an overall assessment of the monument's livestock allotments and evaluate whether or not the allotments are meeting the Rangeland Health Assessments (RHAs) and RHA determinations and 2) determine whether or not current livestock grazing is compatible with "protecting the objects of biological interest" as required by the monument proclamation.
 In July 2008, the BLM released the RHAs, RHA determinations, and the determination of current livestock grazing compatibility with protecting objects of biological interest.
 These documents are available electronically:

 - CSNM Determination of Livestock Grazing Compatibility with Proclamation - 7/0848 KB (PDF)

 - Box R Rangeland Health Assessment Determination - 7/0880 KB (PDF)